 Do not tally trees that fall outside the cruise area.

-Walkthrough plots must not be used near boundaries that are difficult to define in the field, such as timber type and harvest method boundaries.
+Walkthrough plots must not be used near boundaries that are difficult to define in the field, such as unribboned timber type or harvest method boundaries.
 In those situations it is appropriate to use a full sweep plot.
+Similarly, full sweep plots are appropriate where plots are located on a road centerline external to a cutblock and the boundary of the right of way is not ribboned in the field.